-“The “RD” credential is a legally protected title that can only be used by practitioners who are authorized by the Commission on Dietetic Registration of the Academy of Nutrition & Dietetics.”
+“The “RD” credential is a legally protected title used exclusively by practitioners authorized by the Commission on Dietetic Registration of the Academy of Nutrition & Dietetics.”

 - Must maintain continuing education requirements for recertification.

-In addition, the state of Florida requires that a Registered Dietitian, Nutritionist, or Nutrition counselor must have a license to practice.
-This ensures that the minimum requirements are met for safe practice.
+In addition, the state of Florida requires that a Registered Dietitian, Nutritionist, or Nutrition Counselor must have a license to practice.
+This law ensures safe practice by qualified practitioners.

-Registered Dietitians are required to follow a code of ethics, standards of practice and they have been trained to rely on information that is based on evidence.
+Registered Dietitians are required to follow a code of ethics and standards of practice, and all of them are trained to rely on evidence-based information to inform their decisions.

-When working with Atlantic Speech Therapy’s Registered Dietitian Nutritionist you can feel confident because you are working with an expert.
+When working with Atlantic Speech Therapy’s Registered Dietitian Nutritionist, you can feel assured knowing you are working with a licensed expert.

 What is Medical Nutrition Therapy?

-Medical Nutrition Therapy is an essential component of comprehensive health care.
+Medical Nutrition Therapy is an essential component of comprehensive healthcare.
 Individuals with a variety of conditions and illnesses can improve their health and quality of life with the assistance of Medical Nutrition Therapy.
-During a MNT intervention RD’s counsel clients on behavioral and lifestyle changes required to impact long-term eating habits and health.
+During an MNT intervention, a Registered Dietician counsels clients on the behavioral and lifestyle changes required to impact long-term eating habits and health.

-- Performing a comprehensive nutrition assessment to determine the nutrition diagnosis.
-(Note: a nutrition diagnosis is not the same as a Medical diagnosis)
+- Performing a comprehensive nutrition assessment to determine a nutrition diagnosis.
+(Note: a nutrition diagnosis is not the same as a medical diagnosis)

-- Planning and implementing a Nutrition intervention using evidenced based nutrition practice guidelines.
+- Planning and implementing a nutrition intervention using evidence-based nutrition practice guidelines.

 - Monitoring and evaluating an individual’s progress over subsequent visits with the RD.